igncp/blueprints/README.md

 # Blueprints

-Collection of personal notes and diagrams about software projects
+Collection of personal notes and diagrams about software projects.

+To visualize the SVG diagrams better, right-click in one of them and select `Open image in new tab`.